- Research within the School

 - Mothers Day Letters Project

-Awards are given to students for the following categories:
+Awards are given to students for the following categories for the 2019 Academic Period:

 School of Nursing and Midwifery Donor Prizes